robamu-org/tmtccmd/docs/gettingstarted.rst

 ---------------

 This object is responsible for the telecommand handling.
-Therefore this object implements the :py:class:`tmtccmd.tc.handler.TcHandlerBase`.
+Therefore this object implements the :py:class:`tmtccmd.tmtc.handler.TcHandlerBase`.

 In the example case, the handler object is reponsible for returning telecommand queues based on input information.
-This task is done by the :py:meth:`tmtccmd.tc.handler.TcHandlerBase.feed_cb` callback method.
+This task is done by the :py:meth:`tmtccmd.tmtc.handler.TcHandlerBase.feed_cb` callback method.

 The actual handling of telecommand queue entries is done in the